-Zulaikha Aziz is Co-Director of the Berkeley Law Afghanistan Project.
+Zulaikha Aziz ’08 served as Co-Director of the Berkeley Law Afghanistan Project.
 Her work focuses on human rights law, women’s legal empowerment, access to justice, and rule of law internationally with a particular focus on Afghanistan, where she has worked for nearly two decades with international and local organizations.
 Zulaikha’s research and scholarship focuses on the intersection of human rights, international development and the law.
 She recently co-authored “Combating Corruption to Counter Conflict: Proposals for In-country Reform and International Community Intervention” with Hana Ivanhoe for the Berkeley Journal of International Law, examining the impacts of corruption on conflict in the contexts of Afghanistan and Myanmar.
 Other recent publications focus on women’s rights in Afghanistan and Islamophobia in U.S. higher education and she has taught on Gender and Global Issues at the University of Southern California.
 Zulaikha is a 2008 graduate of Berkeley Law and holds a Master of Science degree from the London School of Economics and Political Science and Bachelor of Arts degrees in Economics and International Development from McGill University.
 Zulaikha is fluent in Dari and English.

 Amelia Miazad ’02 is an expert in sustainable capitalism and founded and leads the Business in Society Institute at Berkeley Law.
 The Institute’s mission is to define and advance a legal and policy agenda that encourages companies to account for stakeholders and the environment.
 Read full profile